Kotlin/kotlinx.coroutines/docs/flow.md

 ### Exception transparency

-But how can code of emitter encapsulate its exception handling behavior?
+But how can code of the emitter encapsulate its exception handling behavior?

-Flows must be _transparent to exceptions_ and it is a violation of exception transparency to [emit][FlowCollector.emit] values in the
+Flows must be _transparent to exceptions_ and it is a violation of the exception transparency to [emit][FlowCollector.emit] values in the
-`flow { ... }` builder from inside of `try/catch` block.
+`flow { ... }` builder from inside of a `try/catch` block.
 This guarantees that a collector throwing an exception can always catch it using `try/catch` as in the previous example.

-The emitter can use [catch] operator that preserves this exception transparency and allows encapsulation of its exception handling.
+The emitter can use a [catch] operator that preserves this exception transparency and allows encapsulation of its exception handling.
 The body of the `catch` operator can analyze an exception and react to it in different ways depending on which exception was caught: